doniaessam22/VEE--ML/README.md

 # Embryo and Sperm Classification Models Using Transfer Learning

-This project aims to develop models that aidd in the IVF process by classifying embryo and sperm images as good or bad.
-The models use transfer learning with ResNet101 and VGG16 to achieve high accuracy.
+This project aims to develop models that aid in the IVF process by classifying embryo and sperm images as good or bad.
+The models use transfer learning with ResNet101 and VGG16 to achieve high accuracies.

 ## Link to the datasets: https://osf.io/3kc2d/